kabirbaidhya/boss/README.md

   logs: pm2 logs
 ```

-Boss comes out of the box with a task `run` which you can use to run these scripts on the remote server something like this:
+Boss comes out of the box with a task `run` which you can use to run these scripts on the remote server like this:
 ```bash
 $ fab dev run:hello
 $ fab dev run:build